Crouton-Digital/guide/testnets/namada/readme.md

   <summary>Prepare for Initialization</summary>

   - **Create the required directories**:

-    Create the main directory for pre-genesis or full-node:
     ```bash
     mkdir -p $HOME/.local/share/namada/pre-genesis/
     ```

-    If you have a pre-genesis file, you should place it inside the created directory.
-For example, if your alias is `CroutonDigital`, the file should be placed in:
+    If you have a pre-genesis file, place it inside the directory.
+For instance, if your alias is `CroutonDigital`, the file should be located at `$HOME/.local/share/namada/pre-genesis/CroutonDigital/`.
-    `$HOME/.local/share/namada/pre-genesis/CroutonDigital/`.

-    If you don't have a pre-genesis file, you can skip placing anything in this directory.

   - **Set the chain ID**:

-    Set the chain ID as follows:
     ```bash
     CHAIN_ID=public-testnet-14.5d79b6958580
     echo "export CHAIN_ID=$CHAIN_ID" >> ~/.bashrc
     ```

     **NOTE:**
-- If you have a pre-genesis file, it means you are a pre-genesis validator and should proceed to the "Initialization for Pre-Genesis Validators" section below.
+    - If you possess a pre-genesis file, proceed to the "Initialization for Pre-Genesis Validators" section.
-- If you don't have a pre-genesis file but plan to become a validator after the genesis, refer to the documentation on becoming a Post-Genesis Validator.
-- If you aim to run a full node without validating, proceed to the "Initialization for Full Nodes" section.
+    - If you don't have a pre-genesis file but aim to be a validator post-genesis or run a full node, proceed to "Initialization for Full Nodes & Post-Genesis Validators".

 </details>

 <details>
   <summary>Initialization for Pre-Genesis Validators</summary>

-  - **Set your validator alias**:

-    Automatically parse and set your alias based on the pre-genesis folder name:
+  - **Join the network as a validator**:
     ```bash
     ALIAS=$(basename $(ls -d $HOME/.local/share/namada/pre-genesis/*/) | head -n 1)
     echo "export ALIAS=$ALIAS" >> ~/.bashrc
-    ```

-  - **Join the network as a validator**:

-    ```bash
     namada client utils join-network --chain-id $CHAIN_ID --genesis-validator $ALIAS
     ```